appreciated/designer-for-flow/README.md

 * `master` the latest version of the starter, using the latest platform snapshot
 * `v15` the version for Vaadin 15
 * `master` for Vaadin 14

+# License

+This Project is released under the L-GPL License.